EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 Credit: Department of Energy's Oak Ridge National Laboratory

-Purple non-sulfur bacteria, on the other hand, usually live in aqueous anaerobic environments where light is available to them.
+Purple non-sulphur bacteria, on the other hand, usually live in aqueous anaerobic environments where light is available to them.
 Instead of water they use hydrogen as the electron donor, and an organic molecule such as glycerol or fatty acids, as the electron acceptor.
 This also results in the production of sugars, but does not release oxygen or remove carbon dioxide from the atmosphere.
 This process also generates too many electrons for their organic electron donor to handle, leading to oxidative stress with the potential for damage to other molecules in the cell.

 The researcher showed that purple bacteria grow better in the presence of mercury.
 The reason seems to be that the bacteria use the mercury to accept those extra electrons, reducing the reactive mercury species Hg(II) to elemental mercury Hg°.
-By this reduction, the availability of mercury for forming methylmercury by biomethylation is reduced and it partly evaporates away into the atmosphere.
+By this reduction, the availability of mercury for forming methylmercury by biomethylation is reduced, and it partly evaporates away into the atmosphere.

 It’s quite possible that the impact of mercury reduction by photosynthesis may extend far beyond the health of these unusual little microbes.
 Jeffry K. Schaefer, in the Department of Environmental Sciences at Rutgers University speculates that, “By limiting methyl-mercury formation and accumulation in aquatic food webs from microorganisms to fish, this process may even contribute to less toxic mercury ultimately ending up on our dinner plates.”